nehalmuthu/Sentiment-Analysis-on-Amazon-Reviews-Dataset/README.md

 Extension of PART-1 we did 2 major changes
 - pretrained “word2vec-google-news-300” was used for word embedding
-- used more sophisticated deep learning models
+- used deep learning models

 ### Models:
 - feedforward multilayer perceptron